 A: In some cases, signs of diabetes can be so mild that you may easily miss them; this especially holds true for Type 2 diabetes.
 Both types of diabetes – Type 1 and Type 2 – have a few similar telltale signs, but they are often hard to track.

 Moreover, they are similar to signs of ageing or side effects of medicines.
 For instance, diabetic people have dry skin or need to urinate frequently.
 But these are also associated with old age, and it can be misleading if the person is advancing in age.

 Additionally, a diabetic person’s body can still produce some insulin, though not enough of it.
 This makes diagnosing the condition correctly a bit difficult.

 Need an accurate diagnosis and treatment for diabetes?
-Book an appointment with a Medcare specialist today.
+Book an appointment with a Medcare diabetes specialist today.